The scaling limit of the interface of the continuous-space symbiotic branching model: A bound on integrated fourth mixed moments

 which is clearly integrable in $z$.

 We condition on the time of the first collision of certain pairs of the four Brownian motions.
-Indeed, let $\tau_{i,j}$ denote the first hitting time of the Brownian motions with index $i$ and $j$, and consider the stopping time which is the first time that a motion started in $0$ meets with a motion started in $z$.
+Indeed, let $\tau_{i,j}$ denote the first hitting time of the Brownian motions with index $i$ and $j$, and consider the stopping time

+which is the first time that a motion started in $0$ meets with a motion started in $z$.

-Note that we can always assume that $\tau \leq t$, for otherwise the expectation in~(\ref{eq:0202-2}) is zero.
-Then, if $(\calF_t)_{t \geq 0}$ denotes the filtration of the dual process, we can apply the strong Markov property and use that up to time $\tau$ there are no particles of the same type that accumulate local time.
-In particular, none of the particles have switched type up to time $\tau$, so the positions of $B_\tau^i$ at time $\tau$ and the type configuration at time $\tau$ satisfy the assumptions of Lemma~\ref{rough_moment_bound}.
-Thus choosing $\delta := \frac{\eps}{8}$ in Lemma~\ref{rough_moment_bound}, we obtain that there exists a constant $C(\rho, \gamma,\eps)$ such that
+Note that we can always assume that $\tau\leq t$, for otherwise the expectation in~(\ref{eq:0202-2}) is zero.
+Then, if $(\calF_t)_{t \geq0}$ denotes the filtration of the dual process, we can apply the strong Markov property and use that up to time $\tau$ there are no particles of the same color that accumulate local time.
+In particular, none of the particles have switched color up to time $\tau$, so the positions of $B_\tau^i$ at time $\tau$ and the color configuration at time $\tau$ satisfy the assumptions of Lemma~\ref{rough_moment_bound}.
+Thus choosing $\delta:= \frac{\eps}{8}$ in Lemma~\ref {rough_moment_bound}, we obtain that there exists a constant $C(\rho, \gamma,\eps)$ such that

-Here, we also used that the four possible cases $\tau = \tau_{1,3}, \tau_{1,4} , \tau_{2,3}, \tau_{2,4}$ are all equally likely and in all cases we obtain the same bound from Lemma~\ref{rough_moment_bound}.
+Here, we also used that the four possible cases $\tau= \tau_{1,3}, \tau _{1,4} , \tau_{2,3}, \tau_{2,4}$ are all equally likely, and in all cases we obtain the same bound from Lemma~\ref{rough_moment_bound}.
 Moreover, in this scenario $L_\tau^{\neq} = L_\tau^{1,2} + L_\tau^{3,4}$.